Dynamical evolution of massive perturbers in realistic multi-component galaxy models I: implementation and validation: Results

 \subsubsection{Orbit integration in exponential discs}

-We next compare the orbital evolution that we obtain with those of the software \galpy \ \citep{galpy}.
-Specifically, we analyse the trajectories obtained in an exponential disc with mass $M_d = 4.4 \times 10^{10} \msun$, scale radius $R_d = 4.25$ kpc and scale height $z_d = 0.85$ kpc and with a vertical profile given by either ${\rm sech}^2(z/z_d)$ or ${\rm e}^{-|z|/z_d}$.
-In the left panel of Fig.~\ref{fig:orbit_disc_galpy}, we compare the orbit for the ${\rm sech^2}$ case (blue solid for our implementation vs orange dashed for \galpy)\footnote{The ${\rm sech^2}$ exponential disc within the \galpy~framework is accessible through the SCF basis-function-expansion (see \galpy~documentation).} by showing the trajectory projections in the $x-y$, $x-z$, $y-z$ planes.
-The orbit is evolved for approximately 2 Gyr starting from an initial radial separation of $R = 5$ kpc and an initial velocity in the $y$ and $z$ directions equal to 0.5 times the local circular velocity.
-From the left panel, we can infer that the orbit in our implementation closely matches that of \galpy~ and to better quantify the agreement, in the right panel of the figure, we evaluate the relative error on the spherical radius between the two runs, finding that is at the level of $10^{-2}$ at most.
-This small difference is probably due to the different approaches followed to compute the disc potential: specifically through the employment of the Hankel's transform in our case, which reduces the problem to the numerical computation of an integral (see equation~\ref{eq:disk_pot}), and instead through a multipole expansion approximation in the \galpy~framework.
+We next compare the orbital evolution that we obtain\footnote{See \citet{Bonetti2016} for details about the orbit integration method.} with those of the software \galpy \ \citep{galpy}.
+Specifically, we analyse the trajectories obtained in an exponential disc with mass $M_d = 4.4 \times 10^{10} \msun$, scale radius $R_d = 4.25$ kpc and $z_d = 0.85$ kpc and with a vertical profile given by either ${\rm sech}^2(z/z_d)$ or ${\rm e}^{-|z|/z_d}$ (see also Tab.~\ref{tab:parameters}).
+In the top panel of Fig.~\ref{fig:orbit_disc_galpy}, we compare the orbit for the ${\rm sech^2}$ case (blue solid for our implementation vs orange dashed for \galpy)\footnote{The ${\rm sech^2}$ exponential disc within the \galpy~framework is accessible through the SCF basis-function-expansion (see \galpy~documentation).} by showing the trajectory projections in the $x-y$, $x-z$, $R-z$ planes.
+The orbit is evolved for approximately 2 Gyr starting from an initial radial separation of $R = 5$ kpc and an initial velocity along the $y$ and $z$ directions equal to 0.5 times the local circular velocity.
+From the top panel, we can infer that the orbit in our implementation closely matches that of \galpy~ and to better quantify the agreement, in the bottom panel of the figure, we evaluate the relative error on the spherical radius between the two runs, finding that is at the level of $10^{-2}$ at most.
+This small difference is probably due to the different approaches followed to compute the disc potential: specifically through the employment of the Hankel's transform in our case, which reduces the problem to the numerical computation of an integral (see equation~\ref{eq:disk_pot}), or via a multipole expansion approximation in the \galpy~framework.
 We perform the same comparison by also considering the double exponential disc profile.
 As for the ${\rm sech^2}$ we found a good agreement, therefore enforcing the robustness of our framework.
 Another important comparison with \galpy~concerns the computational cost, that for a semi-analytical framework has to necessarily be modest in order to fully exploit its power.
 For each run, we find a total run-time of the order of few tens of seconds (on a single core of a standard laptop), similar to that of \galpy~ (but only once an adequate accuracy, similar to that in our framework, is also adopted in \galpy).
 Moreover, to further speed-up the orbital integration, we have also implemented the possibility of storing in advance the accelerations computed on a $(R-z)$ adaptive grid and then employ a bi-cubic interpolation to obtain $a_R$ and $a_z$ on arbitrary points.